tedcline/ezRA/README.md

 * ezGal - GALaxy plots from one or more spectra *Gal.npz data files (centered on one Galactic Latitude: Galaxy rotation, Galaxy mass, Velocity vs Galactic Longitude, Galaxy arm plots).

-* ezGLon - Galaxy LONgitude plots from one or more spectra *GLon.npz data files (centered on one Galactic Longitude: Galaxy arm cross-section plots).
+* ezGLon - Galaxy LONgitude plots from one or more spectra *GLon.npz data files (centered on one Galactic Longitude: Galaxy arm cross-section plots, 4D Galaxy arms).

 ## Videos: